albertogd/Redsys_Opencart/README.md

 Thank you for using this extension

 ## Description ##
-Redsys Payment gateway for Opencart.
+Redsys Payment gateway for Opencart 1.5.X.
 It works with all spanish banks: La Caixa, BBVA, Bankia, Santander, Popular, Sabadell, Bankinter...

 ## Requirements ##